Five race-day tips for getting a better Hyrox time, from someone who’s done it in sub-60 minutes

 This exhausting formula has captured the hearts of fitness fans everywhere, leading to a Glastonbury-esque clamour for tickets ahead of the upcoming events in Birmingham, Manchester, Dublin and London.

 If you were lucky enough to secure a spot, race day isn’t far away, but there are still steps you can take to improve your performance.
-To help you do just that, we enlisted Jake Dearden, a Hyrox UK master trainer who won Hyrox Cape Town 2024 in a blistering time of 56 min 53 sec.
+To help you do just that, we enlisted Jake Dearden, a Hyrox UK master trainer and Represent 247 athlete who won Hyrox Cape Town 2024 in a blistering time of 56 min 53 sec.

-Below, he’s shared the following tips for optimising your time along with some other insider training and competing advice for race day.
+Below, he’s shared his top tips for optimising your time along with some other insider training and competing advice for race day.

 Hyrox UK master trainer Jake Dearden